Legal Technology: Top best software for law firms in 2023 | LegaMart Articles

 Contract management software or Contracts Lifecycle Management Software (CLM)

-This software is designed to facilitate and expedite the process of drafting, executing and negotiating contracts.
+This software for law firms is designed to facilitate and expedite the process of drafting, executing and negotiating contracts.
 Some of the features that make this software successful in the legal profession include; -the document automation feature, which allows users to configure custom templates, particularly for repetitive contracts; the Workflow Configuration feature helps in handling more complex documents, particularly those that require multiple approvers or signers; and E-signature feature allows for integration with electronic signature tools, for example, DocuSign.
 Examples of contract management software are ContractPodAi, Concord, Docusign, ContractWorks and Ironclad.

-Docusign: This legal tech tool is designed to streamline the document signing process by allowing users to sign, send, and manage their documents electronically.
+Docusign: This legal tech tool is designed to streamline the document signing by allowing users to sign, send, and manage their documents electronically.
 A few of its outstanding features include; security features, such as encryption and access controls, compliance with various regulations and standards, such as eIDAS, HIPAA, and GDPR; integrations with other applications, such as Salesforce, Oracle, Microsoft, and Google; and multi-party signing.

 Lawyers peruse hundreds of past case precedents to find the specific ones that support their client’s case; conducting research using this method can be hectic, time-consuming and costly.
 Luckily today, many legal technology solutions have been established with the help of artificial intelligence.
 The various software can search all the available case law online and intelligently flag and summarize the relevant cases that support various client’s cases.